divyasingal/HashiAssignment/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-You can follow this step-by-step guide to learn the Terraform basics.
-In this tutorial, you will learn how to install Terraform and use it to build, change, and destroy infrastructure as code (IaC).
+Follow this step-by-step guide to learn the Terraform basics.
+In this tutorial, you will learn how to install Terraform and use it to build, change, and destroy infrastructure.

 ## Prerequisites
 * If you are using macOS, install the Homebrew package manager by following the instructions listed here: [Homebrew](https://brew.sh/)